-Unfortunately, despite of constantly growing reliability of storage devices, loss of digital information remains a common phenomenon.
-General causes of data loss include hardware or software failures, power cuts, software malfunctions (including computer viruses) or simple human errors.
+Unfortunately, despite the constantly growing reliability of storage devices, the loss of digital information remains quite commonplace.
+General causes of data loss include hardware and software failures, power outages, software malfunctions (including computer viruses), as well as human errors.

 Any information saved to a storage device is luckily almost always recoverable.
-However, you should distinguish the cases when the information has never been written to a storage (for example, created, but not saved document lost due to power failure) and thus is in no way recoverable.
+However, you should distinguish the cases when the information has never been written to a storage (for example, a created, but not saved document that was lost due to a power failure) and thus is in no way recoverable.

-The following article describes most common data loss situations and gives information as to data recovery perspectives.
+The following article describes most common data loss situations and ways of handling them.

 How does recovery work?

-Depending on the file system, each OS acts differently to delete a file.
-For Windows FAT file system the OS marks file directory entries as unused and destroys file allocation information (except beginning of file), for NTFS – just marks file entry as unused, deletes record from directory and marks disk space as unused; for most Linux/Unix file systems it destroys the file descriptor (information about file location, file type, file size etc.) and sets disk as free.
+Depending on the file system, each OS acts differently while deleting a file.
+For instance, in Windows FAT file system the OS marks file directory entries as “unused” and destroys file allocation information (except for the beginning of the file), in NTFS only the file entry is marked as “unused”, the record is deleted from the directory and the disk space is also marked as “unused”; in most Linux/Unix file systems the OS destroys the file descriptor (information about the file location, file type, file size etc.) and marks the disk space as “free”.

-The main purpose of each file deletion is to release storage space used by the file for a new file.
-Storage space is not wiped immediately (for performance reasons) making actual file data remain on a disk until this storage space is reused to store a new file.
+The main purpose of file deletion is to release storage space used by the file for storing a new file.
+For performance reasons storage space is not wiped immediately, which makes the actual from the file remain on the disk until this storage space is reused for saving a new file.

 - File system formatting

-File system formatting can be started by mistake, for example, by specifying a wrong disk partition or unclear actions of storage handling (e.g. NAS devices usually format internal storage after attempt to re-configure RAID).
+File system formatting can be started by mistake, for example, by specifying a wrong disk partition or by mishandling a storage (e.g. NAS devices usually format the internal storage after an attempt to reconfigure RAID).

-Formatting procedure creates empty file system structures on the storage and overwrites any information after that.
-If file system types coincide, it destroys existing file system structures by overwriting them with the new ones; if file system types differ – the structures are written to different locations and may erase user’s data.
+The formatting procedure creates empty file system structures on the storage and overwrites any information after that.
+If the types of the file systems coincide, it destroys the existing file system structures by overwriting them with new ones; if the types of the file systems differ, the structures are written to different locations and may delete user’s data.

 - Logical damage of a file system

 This kind of failure may occur due to blackouts or hardware failures.
-Sometimes logical damages are also caused by software failures.
-Modern file systems have a high level of protection against file system logical damages, yet helpless against hardware or software malfunctions.
+Sometimes, logical damages are also caused by software failures.
+Modern file systems have a high level of protection against file system logical damages, yet, they remain helpless against hardware or software malfunctions.

-This kind of failure may occur as a result of failed 'fdisk' operation or user’s errors which usually results in loss of information about partition location and size.
+This failure may occur because of a failed “fdisk“ operation or user’s errors, which usually results in the loss of information about the partition location and size.

 - Storage failure

-If you detect any physical problems on the storage (e.g. storage does not start, makes unusual noises, overheats, has problems to read data etc.), it's not recommended to take any actions by yourself.
+If you detect any physical problems on the storage (e.g. the storage is not running, making unusual noises, overheating or facing problems to read data etc.), it is not recommended to take any actions by yourself.
 You should take the storage to a specialized data recovery laboratory.

-If a failure has occurred to a RAID system the redundancy of which allows recovering data without single storage (only one drive failure for RAID5, maximum two drives failure for RAID6 etc.), recovering data without the missing drive is possible.
+If a failure has occurred to a RAID system (only one drive failure for RAID5, maximum two drives failure for RAID6 etc.), recovering data without the missing drive is possible, as the redundancy of RAID allows recovering data without a single storage.

-The information remained on the storage can be recovered to a safe location.
-Recovery chances maily depend much on the data loss situation, but you should take into account that no information is recoverable after overwriting.
-For this reason nothing should be written to the storage until the last file is recovered.
+The information remaining on the storage can be recovered to a safe location.
+Recovery chances depend greatly on the specific data loss situation, but you should keep in mind that no information is recoverable after being overwritten.
+For this reason, nothing should be written into the storage until the last file is recovered.